mala-project/mala/docs/source/basic_usage/predictions.rst

             atoms = ase.io.read(...)

 Please note that MALA interfaces are `ASE <https://wiki.fysik.dtu.dk/ase/>`_ compatible.
-ASE is a powerful library for atomistic modeling in python, providing functionalities such as a format for atomic structures and interfaces to simulation software.
+ASE is a powerful library for atomistic modeling in Python, providing functionalities such as a format for atomic structures and interfaces to simulation software.
 Having such an atomic configuration in the form of a ``ase.Atoms`` object, a prediction can